marcinm1980/sqlstudio/plugins/migration/doc/odbc_setup.rst

 by the RDBMS manufacturer.
 Above all these specific ODBC drivers there is the ODBC Driver Manager.
 It ensures that the proper driver is loaded when you specify the connection datasource among other things (more on this later).
-Both the ODBC driver and the ODBC driver manager must be installed in the same PC where Workbench is running.
+Both the ODBC driver and the ODBC driver manager must be installed in the same PC where MySqlStudio is running.

 .. note::
     Since the ODBC driver needs to be installed in the client side you will need an ODBC driver that supports your client OS and architecture.
-So if you are running Workbench from Linux x64 you need a Linux x64 ODBC driver for your RDBMS.
+So if you are running MySqlStudio from Linux x64 you need a Linux x64 ODBC driver for your RDBMS.
 Check the availability of a suitable ODBC driver.

-The rest of this document explains how to set up these components so that you can migrate Microsoft SQL Server databases into MySQL using the Linux version of MySQL Workbench.
+The rest of this document explains how to set up these components so that you can migrate Microsoft SQL Server databases into MySQL using the Linux version of MySQL MySqlStudio.

 Installing the Driver Manager
 ******************************